 Don’t have dandelions?
 Try another herbal flower instead, like calendula or chamomile.

-Dandelion Bath Bombs
+How to Make All-Natural DIY Dandelion Bath Bombs

 These bath bombs capture the sunshiny happiness of a field full of spring dandelions.
 Dandelion flower infused oil is often used in preparations designed to soothe and heal chapped or cracked skin.
 It’s also useful for sore muscles and other aches and pains.
 A few drops of sea buckthorn oil gives these bath bombs a pretty yellow color, but you could also add a small amount of yellow Brazilian clay for a different shade of yellow.